MikeHopley/ftl-ships-strategy/index.md

 Advanced Flak is hands-down the best weapon in the game, so this easily becomes a monstrous gunship.
 Mind control helps your shots hit.

 With double Lanius boarders and mind control, it's also a strong boarding ship.
 Start both Lanius in the teleporter, and board whenever you reasonably can.
-Your Lanius can't use the medical airlock, so try to get them killed off when it's safe to do so (they can "dance" while nearly-dead enemy crew kill them).
+Your Lanius can't use the medical airlock, so try to get them killed rather than leaving them low on health; they can "dance" while nearly-dead enemy crew kill them.
 When completely safe, destroy systems for surrender offers (as low as 2 hull).

-One sneaky tactic is to board shields, then mind control an enemy in the room.
+Typically board shields, then mind control an enemy in the room.
 Make sure the enemy has space to stay in the room (move a Lanius out while paused, if necessary).
-Defending shields takes top priority, so your Lanius can now attack the system of your choice.
-This can be a good way to rapidly disable enemy weapons.
+Defending shields takes top priority, so enemies fight each other while your Lanius attack another system.
+When enemies have 3 crew, wait until all of them are fighting in the shields room before leaving it.

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you're pretty safe doing this.